-• OneDrive must not be used as a replacement for corporate shared document management, SharePoint.

-• OneDrive documents, for example training notes, certificates, 121 meeting notes must not be kept for longer than necessary.
+- OneDrive must not be used as a replacement for corporate shared document management, SharePoint. - OneDrive documents must not be kept for longer than necessary. - If you share a OneDrive document with another user it's your responsibility to ensure that this is done securely and appropriately and ideally only for a limited duration to permit its use.